nasa-raspberry-si/evaluation/docs/evaluation-protocol.md

 We use `rostest` and embed tests within the roslaunch files to verify that they are functioning properly.
 In particular, we use <test> tags (specifies test nodes) within the launch file.

-# Integration Testing
+### Integration Testing

 The integration testing involves testing the integration of `Autonomy` and `OWLAT` (software-hardware interface) and `OceanWATERS` (software-software interface) testbeds.
 Testing complex distributed systems that involve hardware components requires many considerations as it involves several risk factors: (i) the safety of the robots and humans; (ii) it is a time-consuming task.
-To test Autonomy on the physical testbed,  physical setup that includes rebuilding every time that we run tests.
-For example, runninmg each test with the `OWLAT` testbed requires manual tasks, including putting the testbed in a ready/safe state.
-In addition, when a test involves executing behaviors during which the arm touches the ground, usch as scooping or digging, a human operating the physical testbed, requires to clean the robot arm (with a vacuum cleaner).
+To test Autonomy on the physical testbed, a physical setup that includes rebuilding every time that we run tests.
+For example, running each test with the `OWLAT` testbed requires manual tasks, including putting the testbed in a ready/safe state.
+In addition, when a test involves executing behaviors during which the arm touches the ground, such as scooping or digging, a human operating the physical testbed, requires cleaning the robot arm (with a vacuum cleaner).

-Before running the evaluation tests, the integration test stage is to demonstrate the Autonomy and Testbeds can interface and communicate with each other.
+Before running the evaluation tests, the integration test stage is to demonstrate that Autonomy and Testbeds can interface and communicate with each other.
 The integration testing of the Autonomy and the testbeds involves:

 Autonomy and Testbeds should be interfaced via ROS:
   * Autonomy <-> <`ROS`: [node: `ow_exec`, actions: [`oceanwaters_msgs/ACTION_NAME_1`, ..., `oceanwaters_msgs/ACTION_NAME_N`], topic: [`oceanwaters_msgs/TOPIC_NAME_1`, ..., `oceanwaters_msgs/TOPIC_NAME_N`]> <-> Virtual Testbed (`OceanWATERS`)